MinLL/MinAI/nsfw.md

 * If you want to use the old keyword based system instead, you can disable this system in config.php.

 ### CBPC
-* This mod will connect the physics from CBPC to the LLM.
-The LLM will be aware of both where (breasts, ass, etc) and when the player touches themselves, or other actors, and will react to and comment on it.
-This works particularly well during sex, as the location the LLM will be aware of the location that the penis collides with.
-This requires solid CBPC configurations.
-This was tested with these: https://www.nexusmods.com/skyrimspecialedition/mods/82745?tab=description
+* Exposes physics collisions from CBPC as context.
+NPC's will be made aware of where the player touches them or other actors (or themselves) and will react to and comment on it.
+This is also active during OStim/SL sex scenes.
+Requires solid CBPC configs.
+(Tested with these: https://www.nexusmods.com/skyrimspecialedition/mods/82745)
 * This can be further expanded by enabling additional colliders in your CBPC configuration.
 You could for example, enable detection when the head collides with the vagina, etc.
-* In VR, this works particularly well, since you you can freely control your hands.
+* Works particularly well in VR since you can freely move your hands.
+HIGGS/PLANCK recommended.
 * This has integration with Devious Devices - The LLM will be aware if you try to touch yourself / others through a chastity belt, or other devices as an example.

 ### Devious Devices